 - Chicó: Calle 100 with Carrera 11

 In Medellín, the protest marches will start at many locations as early as 6 am and have different routes in the city as seen in the following map from the Medellín Mayor’s office.

 The local Colombian news in other cities in Colombia will have stories (in Spanish) about where protests will be located in other cities.

 Tips for Foreigners to Stay Safe During Protests

-These are expected to be huge nationwide protests in Colombia on November 21 with up to millions expected to participate.
+These are expected to be huge nationwide protests in Colombia with hundreds of thousands expected to participate.